ayoubMah/mycollections/README.md

 - **Start simple**: ArrayList → LinkedList → HashMap → HashSet → TreeMap → TreeSet
 - **Test-driven development**: Write tests first, then implement
-- **Don't skip abstracts**: AbstractCollection and AbstractList save you tons of code
+- **Don't skip abstracts**: AbstractMyCollecFtion and AbstractList save you tons of code
 - **Iterator is crucial**: Fail-fast behavior is important for correctness
 - **HashMap before HashSet**: HashSet is just a HashMap wrapper!
 - **TreeMap before TreeSet**: TreeSet is just a TreeMap wrapper!